 "In the fall of 2009, I started my first Chinese class at the University of Minnesota.
-With help of Dr. Ling Wang and the other wonderful Chinese teachers in the Department of Asian Languages & Literatures, I was able to win two first prizes at the Midwest Regional Chinese Speaking Competition and won the chance to compete in the 2013 Chinese Global Chinese Proficiency Competition for College Students.
+With help of Dr. Ling Wang and the other wonderful Chinese teachers in the Department of Asian & Middle Eastern Studies, I was able to win two first prizes at the Midwest Regional Chinese Speaking Competition and won the chance to compete in the 2013 Chinese Global Chinese Proficiency Competition for College Students.

 "I competed against more than 120 different competitors from 78 different countries around the world.
 The competition was aired as a national TV show in China, and I gave speeches, acted, danced, sung, played the cello, and played the erhu in 8 episodes.
 In the end, I won first place in the United States and placed in the top 10 in the world.